Kiruna Tours Arctic Header

 Is Abisko Guesthouse Good for Northern Lights?

 Yes, it can be a good base for Northern Lights because Abisko has low light pollution, open landscapes and a strong clear-sky reputation.
-The guesthouse location allows simple access to darker surroundings without needing a complicated transfer every night.
+Abisko is often associated with the “Blue Hole” microclimate, where local weather patterns can sometimes leave clearer skies over Abisko than in nearby areas.

 That said, no accommodation in Abisko can guarantee aurora.
 Visibility still depends on darkness, cloud cover, solar activity and timing.
 For the best odds, stay at least two nights and treat clear sky as more important than chasing a high KP number.